 - 4.1 We acknowledge that positive behaviour is a prerequisite for effective teaching and learning, to which all pupils have equal access and with equal regard.
-We will ensure the reinforcement of Academy aims at individual, class and Academy levels, supported by positive adult role models.
-This policy aims not only to promote a set of values for each Academy, but a set of values that our pupils will take into the community both whilst they are at Academy and after they leave.
+We will ensure the reinforcement of academy aims at individual, class and academy levels, supported by positive adult role models.
+This policy aims not only to promote a set of values for each academy, but a set of values that our pupils will take into the community both whilst they are at academy and after they leave.
 A curriculum that promotes the spiritual, moral, social and cultural development of the pupils in our care will support this philosophy.
-Each Academy will play an important part in providing pupils with these values.
+Each academy will play an important part in providing pupils with these values.

 - 4.2 Our policy and practice seeks to lead pupils towards high self-esteem and self-discipline.
 Good discipline arises from positive relationships and from setting expectations of good behaviour.

 - 4.3 The Trust's values are:

-- Wisdom
+- Courage

 - Curiosity

 - Generosity

-- Courage

 - Passion

+- Wisdom

-- 4.4 Each Academy/setting will promote these values alongside the following principles of:
+- 4.4 Each academy/setting will promote these values alongside the following principles of:

-- Awareness of the needs of others
+- awareness of the needs of others;

-- Compassion
+- compassion;

-- Courtesy
+- courtesy;

-- Fairness
+- fairness;;

-- Honesty
+- honesty

-- Respect for truth and justice
+- respect for truth and justice;

-- Trust
+- trust;

-- Responsibility for one's own actions
+- responsibility for one's own actions;

-- Tolerance
+- tolerance; and

-- Self-discipline
+- self-discipline.